kengentenerende/ThreatHunting/THPTHEEA.md

   - Parent Process is Powershell
 - On Threads Tab:
   - One entry, filename of the payload.
 On Modules Tab, using the filename, find and Check for the address.
-- On Threads Tab:
-  - One entry, filename of the payload.
-On Modules Tab, using the filename, find and Check for the address and dump in Memory Tab.

 - [PEStudio](https://www.winitor.com/download) - Load the dumped file for Static Analysis.
 - [PE-SIEVE](https://github.com/hasherezade/pe-sieve) - Properly dump the payload.